-The Harrowing of Hell as depicted by Fra Angelico, 1441-1442, please click on the image for greater detail

 Given this “common denominator” of slavery to sin, it’s reasonable to conclude that Paul is describing in two different ways the same state that is opposite of being a slave to sin.
 This being the case, Paul doesn’t see a hard divide between the state of “obedience from the heart” and the state of being “slaves of righteousness.”
 In fact, he conceives of them as one and the same.

 Here’s where the Catholic understanding of righteousness (the interior change wrought by regeneration) comes into play.
 Consider that obedience to God (“obedience from the heart”) entails the mind and the will being rightly ordered to God’s will—being disposed to believe as true what he says and to do what he commands.
-That’s an interior statea state that’s constitutive of our character.
+That’s an interior state, a state that’s constitutive of our character.

 It’s this interior state of the heart and mind, a state that God brings about within us by grace, that Paul identifies as the state of being “slaves of righteousness,” which, as we saw above, is a state of justification, like that of Abraham.
-Therefore, interior righteousness at least is ground for our justification.
+Therefore, interior righteousness at least is a ground for our justification.

 This interpretation of associating the interior state of “obedience from the heart” with the state of being “slaves of righteousness” is further supported by verse 7 of this same chapter.
 Paul writes, “For he who has died [the death of baptism] is freed from sin.”
 The Greek verb for “freed” is dikaioō.
 So, the text can be literally translated as, “he who has died [the death of baptism] is justified from sin.”